AresMUSH/aresmush.com/tutorials/code/quickstart/apis.md

 ## Try It!

 Let's use the jobs API to create a test job.
+Change the tinker handle method as shown below:

+    def handle
-    ruby Jobs.create_job("REQ", "A Test Job", "This is a test job.", enactor)
+      Jobs.create_job("REQ", "A Test Job", "This is a test job.", enactor) end

 ## Common APIs